Programs & Series

 First Thursday Films @ the Capri

-The Film Society curates and presents a special monthly series of films, Black Cinema Under the Skin, at and in collaboration with the Capri Theater (2027 West Broadway) in North Minneapolis.
+The Film Society curates and presents a special monthly series of films at, and in collaboration with, the Capri Theater (2027 West Broadway) in North Minneapolis.
 The series, which takes place on the first Thursday of every month, includes speakers of note leading thought-provoking post-film discussions with audiences.
 Our motto for First Thursday Films @ The Capri is ‘come for the movie, stay for the conversation’.

 Highlighting the intriguing parallels between people and cultures in Minnesota and around the world, and reflecting the growing diversity in Minnesota, films included in the monthly Cine Global program reflect the stories and experiences of our interconnected community.
 Cine Global has an annual theme, ranging from ‘art’ to ‘science’ to the ‘environment’, and benefits from the counsel and recommendations of an Advisory Group of 45+ Minnesota-based members representing 25 countries.